Points classification in the Giro d'Italia

 The points classification in the Giro d'Italia is one of the secondary classifications in the Giro d'Italia.
 It is determined by points awarded for placings in the daily stages, regardless of time gaps.
-From 1967 to 1969 the leader wore a red jersey but in 1970 it was changed to mauve, and named the maglia ciclamino (from Italian: mauve jersey), the name of the colour in Italian being derived from the alpine flower the cyclamen.
+From 1967 to 1969 the leader wore a red jersey (after the colors of the sponsor Dreher Breweries) but in 1970 it was changed to mauve, and named the maglia ciclamino (from Italian: mauve jersey), the name of the colour in Italian being derived from the alpine flower the cyclamen.
 The red jersey was re-introduced in 2010, as the maglia rosso passione.
 However, in April 2017 RCS Sport, the organisers of the Giro, announced that the maglia ciclamino would be revived for the 2017 Giro d'Italia.

 History

 The first points classification in the Giro was used in 1958, called Trofeo A. Carli.
 The first rider in each stage was given 15 points, down to one point for the fifteenth rider.
 There was no jersey associated, and the next year it was not used again.

 The ranking points system was reintroduced in 1966, when there was no associated jersey, while for the two subsequent editions a red jersey was awarded to the leader of the classification.
-From 1969 to 2009, the jersey was mauve, but often referred to as cyclamen.
+From 1970 to 2009, the jersey was mauve, but often referred to as cyclamen.

 Points are given to riders who finish among the first in a stage, independent of the time difference.
 There are also points given to the first cyclists to reach the intermediate sprints.
 There is an intermediate sprints competition, with names changing from year to year, (Intergiro, Expo Milano 2015, Traguardo Volante), which used to give a blue jersey to its leader.

 Among the winners of the points classification are Mario Cipollini (three times), Alessandro Petacchi and in 2006 the future world champion Paolo Bettini.

 At the other grand tours, the Tour de France and the Vuelta a España, there are also points classifications; the points classification in the Tour de France rewards a green jersey to its leader, as does the points classification in the Vuelta a España.